 Effective engineering managers design interview loops that assess both technical competence and team fit.
 This means pairing coding assessments with system design discussions, behavioural interviews that probe collaboration and communication skills, and realistic job previews that help candidates self-select.
 The best hiring processes are consistent, minimise bias through structured scorecards, and treat every candidate - whether hired or not - as a future advocate for your team.

 Beyond the interview loop itself, engineering managers own the pipeline.
 This means partnering with recruiters on sourcing strategy, writing compelling job descriptions that attract diverse candidates, maintaining a healthy interview-to-offer ratio, and continuously improving the process based on candidate feedback and hiring outcomes.
-If you are preparing to hire, our interview questions guide provides a comprehensive bank of questions across technical and behavioural categories.
+If you are preparing to hire, my interview questions guide provides a comprehensive bank of questions across technical and behavioural categories.

 Performance Reviews